 Emergency kit preparedness is an important thing, regardless of where you live.
 Outdoor survival is particularly important if you are someone that spends time camping or exploring in settings removed from civilization.

 Here is a variety of the best survival food ideas for the outdoors so you can put together the survival kit you need to catch all the calories, and a lot of vitamins and minerals you need on your trips.

-There are two ways to go about instant meals – you either buy pre-packaged options or you make your own.
+There are two ways to go about All-Day Cups Care Package for College, Military, and Camping, Variety of Quaker Instant Oatmeal, Pasta Roni, Rice-A-Roni, Cap'n Crunch, and Life Breakfast Cereal (18 Count) – you either buy pre-packaged options or you make your own.
 A lot of instant “meals” aren’t actually meals, but more of a side.

 For example, instant mashed potatoes or rice sides.
 However, for the purposes of survival kit, these work good.
 You can find a plethora of different varieties of dried food in your local grocery store, just be sure to double-check the instructions to make sure you only need water for cooking your food.

 The other option of making your own is actually preferred.
 One Ziploc freezer bag is all you need to have a complete meal.
 You can start off with an instant meal bought at the store and then add some water or start from scratch, depending on what you are making.

 For example, you can take an instant mashed potato mix and add more vitamins and minerals by adding ingredients.

 Simply empty the packet into a Ziploc freezer bag and add extras like dehydrated food like vegetables, wheat, some good bacon bits, dehydrated meats for the calories and some grams of protein or cheese powder.
 There is a wide variety for you to choose a good option for you